fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 **Note** that you need a registration to the corresponding course part for getting the credits registered, see [here](/part0/general_info#parts-and-completion) for more information.

-**Keep in mind also that**, credits from this part will not be provided until the beta testing phase is at the end.

 </div>